 - People who take on a mix of terrain

 - Riding with the family

-- A runaround to take to the shops etc. Normally the cheapest type of bike
+- A runaround to take to the shops etc. (They are normally the cheapest type of bike)

 - You are going to do serious off roading

 - You want to take on long road rides.
 The lack of hand positions and extra weight make them far from ideal.